Latest update: Monday 9th August 2021

 ● Even if you have received a Covid-19 vaccine you must still test.

-● You must pre-order and pay £210 for the Covid-19 PCR travel test package kit for days 2 and 8 of self-isolation.
+● If you must take a Covid-19 PCR test on day 2 or 8 of arrival and self-isolation in the UK, you must pre-order and pay £210 for the Covid-19 PCR travel test package kit for days 2 and 8 of self-isolation.
 Order the travel test kit here.
 It is easiest to do this online but if you need help or support you can call +44 (0)1274 726424 or email [email protected]

 ● If you test positive on any of your post-arrival tests you must self-isolate for an additional 10 days

-● “Amber list” countries are all other countries that are not on the red list and are the majority of our international students.
-You can choose your accommodation for self-isolation and don’t have to stay in the government-approved hotels.
+● “Amber list” countries must self-isolate for 10 days on arrival unless you are a double-vaccinated adult or under 18 from the US and EU countries.
+You can choose your accommodation for self-isolation and don’t have to stay in government-approved hotels.
 You can come directly to Wales on arrival.

-● The accommodation offered by Celtic for students to self-isolate is Lumis Student Living Residence standard or studio rooms.
-Homestay is also now available for over 18s.
+● For students aged 18+ accommodation offered by Celtic for students to self-isolate is Lumis Student Living Residence standard or studio rooms.
+Homestay is available for over 16s.
+For over 18s we recommend residence accommodation if you need to quarantine.

 ● In all cases, you must travel directly to your accommodation and provide your address and contact details on the Passenger Locator Form.